Our Work

 Funding Policy

-While we respect and appreciate alignment, there is no public application process for Fetzer funding, and we do not fund individual projects, programs, or organizations outside of our collaborative work.
+While we respect and appreciate alignment, there is no public application process for Fetzer funding.
+We do not fund individual projects, programs, or organizations outside of our collaborative work.

-To learn more about potential opportunities with the Fetzer Institute, sign up for our newsletter.
+To learn more about the Fetzer Institute and stay informed about joint efforts, we invite you to sign up for our newsletter.

 Subscribe